 - Experiential therapies that include recreation, psychodrama, and equine therapy.

-Intensive Outpatient Programs and General Outpatient Rehab for Heroin Addiction
+Outpatient Rehab Programs for Heroin Addiction

 If you enter an outpatient program, you will be able to live at home and attend your individual and group therapy sessions at the treatment center.
 The difference between outpatient and intensive outpatient is the days per week and the duration of the therapy sessions.